Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 More Than a One-Year Story

 Baseball-Reference records a 17-season major-league career from 1980 through 1997.
-The magic peak came fast, but it did not disappear after one summer.
+The magic peak came fast, but it didn't disappear after one summer.
 Valenzuela stayed relevant, adapted, and continued to carry symbolic weight in Los Angeles long after his prime.

 When he died on October 22, 2024, at age 63, the response in and around Dodger Stadium made clear what his career meant.
 He had been a star pitcher.
 He had also been a bridge, one that connected a franchise to communities that had long felt pushed aside by that same franchise.